cyberbotics/webots-doc/guide/programming.md

 any file at the above specified paths, then the error message in question is shown.
 So this problem often happens when you:

+- Have moved the project or source files to a location that does not correspond to the above description.
+- Use an external build system, e.g. Visual Studio, that is not configured to generate the executable file at the right location.
+- Have changed the Robot's controller field to a location where no executable/interpretable file can be found.
+- Have "reverted" the world after "cleaning" of the controller project.

 ### What does this mean: "Warning: invalid WbDeviceTag in API function call" ?

 A `WbDeviceTag` is an abstract reference (or handle) used to identify a